f13dev/coil-calc/README.md

 * -r= (or --resistance=)

 The wire argument is required, missing other arguments will result in their default value being used.

+## Adding a custom wire
+Coil calc uses a CSV file to store details of different coil wire; this method allows the end user to add their favorite wire by editing a simple text file.

+What do I need to know?
+* A name for your wire, this must only consist of alphabetical letters without any spaces.
+* The AWG (American Wire Gauge) of the wire
+* The resistance of the wire in ohms per inch

+Each data for the wire is to be sepearted by a comma; for example if the wire is 24AWG and has a resistance of 0.2 ohms per inch, the line to add would be:
+* WireName,24,0.2

+The details for each wire must be on their own line and the number that refers to each wire is the line number of which the wire resides in coils.csv.

 ## Examples
 To calculate the number of turns for Kanthal A1 (24AWG) using the default values for the remaingin arguemnts: